 Christianity came to Britain during the Roman period but was not firmly established until the 9th century.
 St. Paul’s Cathedral and Westminster Abbey were founded during the Saxon period, as well as several churches in the City of London.

-On the deaths of Ethelbert and Sabert, about fourteen years after the foundation of St. Paul’s, the East Saxons reverted to paganism.
+On the deaths of Ethelbert and Sabert about 14 years after the foundation of St. Paul’s the East Saxons reverted to paganism.
 In 616 Mellitus and his followers were driven out by Sabert’s sons and heirs and he fled to Gaul.
 He returned later as Archbishop but, with London occupied by the pagan East Saxons, he based himself at Canterbury and thus the see of southern England has remained there forever more.

 In the mid-7th century King Sigeberht of the East Saxons converted to Christianity.
 Cedd, a priest from Northumbria, was then ordained by Bishop Finan of Lindisfarne as Bishop of the East Saxons.
 Cedd set about founding various churches, as well as a monastery at Tilaburg (Tilbury).
 After Cedd returned to Northumbria the East Saxons once more returned to paganism.